 Goodyear has reported what it says is record second quarter operating income of US428m, with accelerating growth in tyre unit volumes for the second half of 2013....

-TechNavio's analysts forecast the Light Vehicle Tire Aftermarket in the US to grow at a CAGR of 4.9 percent over the period 2011-2015.
-One of the key factors contributing to this market growth is the ...
+TechNavio's analysts forecast the Global Commercial Vehicle Tire market to reach 1.81 billion units by 2016.
+One of the key factors contributing to this market growth is the steady economic growth in ...

 Colombian car sales in May were off 10.4% year on year (from 27,339 to 24,488) but that was nonetheless the second best monthly tally for 2013 so far....

 - Kia K900 knocks on big brands' door